barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 on the back of that.
 Super apps started with a killer core feature <sup>[3](#footnote_3)</sup> and are now growing on the back of innovation and the irresistible power of the [network effect][18].

-#### Paypal
+#### Paypal & friends

-The wave of internet e-money providers like [Paypal][79] started in the early '00s to facilitate online commerce with proper UX and web integration in the early internet days
+The wave of internet e-money providers like [Paypal][79] started in the early '00s to facilitate transactions in the growing online commerce sector.
-These providers grew along with the growth of the internet millions of users and merchants have accounts creating an established user base
+Focusing on UX and web integration, they grew along with the growth of the internet.
+Paypal, through its affiliation with [eBay][136], focused early on the online commerce sector, establishing a user base of millions of merchants and users.

-At its core Paypal is also an on-ramp/off-ramp system since all transactions between Paytpal holders take place within the company's ledger settlement and payout is instant
+Paypal is also an on-ramp/off-ramp system.

-This was a great value proposition in the early days as the US retail banking system is [notoriously inefficient][83] and online card fraud was rampant
+Since all transactions between Paypal holders take place within the company's ledger, settlement (and credit to the merchant's account) is instant.
+This was a great value proposition in the early days as the US retail banking system is [notoriously inefficient][83] and online card fraud was rampant.

-Paypal provided a trusted third party with an internet-friendly e-mail based identity
+Paypal provided a trusted third party, which would guarantee customer payments until they cleared from the bank, with an internet-friendly e-mail based identity.

-However as the undelrying "plumbing" improves the value proposition in terms of payments processing is reduced Paypal ends up being another middleman
+As the underlying "plumbing" improves and the e-money and payment processing space get [crowded][137], the initial value proposition is reduced.
+Paypal ends up being [another middleman][138] among many.

 ### OpenBanking